nileemoy/nileemoy/README.md

 ## About Me

 Hello there!
 I'm Nileemoy Pathak, a developer with a passion for learning and building.
-I'm currently expanding my skills in **Next.js**.

 I'm always open to collaborating on interesting projects.
 If you have an idea you'd like to discuss or are looking for a project partner, feel free to reach out.
 I'm eager to contribute and learn from the community.